 Form I-539 is used by a variety of applicants for a variety of requests, so you'll need to read the instructions and questions carefully to narrow in on the requirements that apply to you.

 Part 1, Information About You.
 If you don't have a USCIS online account number, don't worry about this question; you'd only have such an account if you filed certain types of application and registered for this.
-For the questions on "Current Nonimmigrant Status” and “Expiration Date.”
-You should be able to find this information on your I-94.
-For example, if you entered as a vocational student, your “status” would be “M-1.”
-The I-94 will also show a date in most cases; though it might say “D/S” for duration of status if you’re a student.
+For the questions on "Current Nonimmigrant Status" and "Expiration Date," you should be able to find this information on your I-94.
+For example, if you entered as a vocational student, your "status" would be "M-1."
+The I-94 will also show a date in most cases; though it might say "D/S" for duration of status if you're a student.
 That simply means that you can stay until your studies are completed.
-But if you’re no longer studying, then you are out of status and expected to leave the United States.
+But if you're no longer studying, then you are out of status and expected to leave the United States.

-Part 2.
+Part 2, Application Type.
 This should be self-explanatory, but make sure to mention your family members if they received visas to accompany you to the United States (for example, if you received an F-1 visa and they received F-2s).
-They too can receive extensions through your filing of this form, but they each need to attach a separate Form I-539A and pay a separate “biometrics” (fingerprints and photo) fee, just as you must pay the base filing fee and your own biometrics fee.
+They too can receive extensions through your filing of this form, but they each need to attach a separate Form I-539A and pay a separate "biometrics" (fingerprints and photo) fee, just as you must pay the base filing fee and your own biometrics fee.

-Part 3: Do your research ahead of time and make sure you’re not asking for more time than will be allowed on your visa extension or new visa.
-Your request must also be realistic given your needs in the U.S.—and you’ll have to back it up with documentation of why you need to stay longer or receive a different visa.
+Part 3, Processing Information: Do your research ahead of time and make sure you're not asking for more time than will be allowed on your visa extension or new visa.
+Your request must also be realistic given your needs in the U.S.—and you'll have to back it up with documentation of why you need to stay longer or receive a different visa.